GeckSpy/EP-trajectory-optimisation/how to evaluate.md

 - power usage
 - parallelisation
 - memory usage
-- For GA: Markov gen modelisation
+- For GA: Markov gen modelisation -> no possible mixing time

 # How to